Googulator/TeslaCrack/README.rst

 You need a working Python 2.7 or Python-3.4+ environment, **preferably 64-bit** (if supported by your OS).
-A 32-bit Python can also work, but it will be significantly slower, and will require a different version of *pycryptodome* lib.
+A 32-bit Python can also work, but it will be significantly slower

 Install Python
 --------------